Apps pre-installed on phones are now seen by some as bloatware, so it's good to see that the Samsung Galaxy S3 hasn't gone too far down this route.

 S Planner is an advanced calendar function that shows so much information you might want to think about dialling it back, as it can be a bit messy.
 Plus you can see different tabs by simply swiping left and right with two fingers across the screen - which is always fun to do.

-S Memo seems to have been copied across from the Samsung Galaxy Note, and is brought in to really utilise the S Pen accessory - sold separately, of course.
+S Memo seems to have been copied across from the Samsung Galaxy Note, and is brought in to really utilise the C Pen accessory - sold separately, of course.
 You can sketch and squiggle using your finger, or write text in here instead, as there's no Notes app any more.

-Google also wanted to get in on the act, enabling you to rent movies at a slightly high price from Play Movies - and the selection isn't brilliant either.
+Google also wanted to get in on the act, allowing you to rent movies at a slightly high price from Play Movies - and the selection isn't brilliant either.
 We'd also like to see a lot more in HD too - and some discounted titles wouldn't go amiss.

 We're still waiting for the really attractive video download service from someone on a mobile phone - and Play Movies still isn't it, in our opinion.